isotopp/isotopp.github.io/content/posts/2020-08-02-mysql-deadlocks-with-insert.md

 - erklaerbaer
 title: MySQL Deadlocks with INSERT
 ---

 Support Channel.
-"Hi, I am getting deadlocks in the database and they occur when I have to rollback the transactions but if we don't have to roll back all transactions get executed."
+"Hi, I am getting deadlocks in the database, and they occur when I have to roll back the transactions but if we don't have to roll back all transactions get executed."
 Wait, what?
 After some back and forth it becomes clear that the Dev experiences deadlocks and has data:

 ```sql
 mysql> pager less